NVIDIA/OpenSeq2Seq/docs/sources/source/speech-recognition/jasper.rst

 Training
 ~~~~~~~~

-Our current best WER is a 54 layer model trained using synthetic data and using dense residual connections following the `DenseNet paper <https://arxiv.org/abs/1608.06993>`_.
-We achieved a WER of 4.10% on the librispeech test-clean dataset using greedy decoding:
+Our current best WER is a 54 layer model trained using speed perturbation and using dense residual connections.
+We achieved a WER of 3.64% on the librispeech test-clean dataset using greedy decoding:

 +----------------------------+-----------------------------------------------------------------------+
 | Model                      | LibriSpeech Dataset                                                   |